In the hope that I can help you make your decision on buying one, here are quick answers to frequently asked questions by Pinoys.

 Can I have my children as beneficiaries?

 You may.
 However, they won’t be able to get the death benefit immediately.
-Either they have to wait until they reach the age of 18 or a trustee — a parent or guardian.
+Either they have to wait until they reach the age of 18 or through a legal trustee — a parent or guardian — who would have the legal right to manage the proceeds.

 What is primary and secondary beneficiary?